National Museum Belgrade – Serbian Medieval Art

 Serbia, in the period from King Stefan the First-Crowned (1196-1227) to King Stefan Dragutin (1276-1282), prospered and grew stronger.
 The former land of Grand Župan Stefan Nemanja became the Kingdom of Raška in 1217, while the emancipated Serbian church was elevated to an archbishopric in 1219.
 But, territorially and economically invigorated Serbia found itself on route of the Crusaders going to the Holy Land, the invading Mongols and other nomadic people.

-The economy experienced a particular surge during the rule of King Stefan Uroš (1243-1276), with the arrival of Saxon miners and the intensive use of country’s vast and varied mineral resources.
-Consequently, Serbia’s increased material wealth resulted in an improved culture of everyday living, manifested at the court, in homes and in monasteries.
+The economy experienced a particular surge during the rule of King Stefan Uroš (1243-1276), with the arrival of Saxon miners and an intensive use of country’s vast and varied mineral resources.
+Consequently, Serbia’s increased material wealth resulted in an improved culture of everyday living, manifested at the court, in homes and monasteries.

 National Museum Belgrade